 Out of the seven categories which the companies were assessed on, HUL leads the way in four categories - Governance, Accessibility, Lifestyle and Nutrition Labelling.
 This recognition is a strong endorsement of the steps taken by HUL with respect to its nutrition governance, practices and disclosures.

 It is the Company’s belief that corporates like HUL have the scale to play a key role in helping the country reduce the triple burden of malnourishment – undernourishment, micronutrient deficiencies and obesity.
 HUL will continue to support Access to Nutrition Foundation and its stand that all stakeholders, especially the Food and Beverage industry, have an important role to play in helping people improve their health and wellbeing.

 ATNI is an international not-for-profit organisation.
 It publishes independent and comprehensive analysis and commentary on food and beverage companies’ efforts to improve consumers’ access to nutritious foods and beverages, both globally and in Spotlight countries.
 Additionally, ATNI collaborates with all relevant stakeholders including the investment community to ensure the Indexes are a useful tool as they engage with and invest in food and beverage companies.

 The Access to Nutrition Foundation (ATNF) is currently funded by the Bill & Melinda Gates Foundation, the UK's Department for International Development (DFID), the Dutch Ministry of Foreign Affairs (DGIS) and the Robert Wood Johnson Foundation.
-The index has gained widespread recognition globally as an effective public accountability tool.
-Read more about the initiative and the report here.
+The index has gained widespread recognition globally as an effective public accountability tool. .